rsksmart/rootstock-token-lists/README.md

 ## Deployment

-`tokens-list.json` file will be served via github pages using a custom domain.
-Exmaple: https://tokens.rootstock.io
+The generated tokens list file: `tokens-list.json` will be served via github pages using a custom domain.

+Exmaple domain: https://tokens.rootstock.io // Note: This is not live and yet to be discussed with devops.

 ## How to add tokens to Uniswap list